cymymc/Personal-References/README.md

                      1. [Subcategory Link] (#subcategory-link)
                      2. Just Text
                 * Random Text
-                    * sub-title that doesn't exist
+                    * sub-title that does not exist
-                        * another sub-title that doesn't exist(highlighted in red font in edit mode)
+                        * another sub-title that does not exist(highlighted in red font in edit mode)

 _________________________________________________________________________________________________________